What Koi Fish Can And Can’t Eat And How To Feed Them

 Here’s almost everything you need to know on how to feed koi fish:

-If you don’t have plants you can feed koi fish as much as they can eat in 5 minutes once per day.
-Fish don’t have the ability to tell when they’re full so they won’t stop eating as long as there’s food to be had.
+If you don’t have plants, you can feed koi fish as much as they can eat in 5 minutes once per day.
+Fish don’t have the ability to tell when they’re full, so they won’t stop eating as long as there’s food to be had.

-The best time to feed your fish is when the pond water is between 50-degrees and 85-degrees Fahrenheit because outside of this range they can’t digest very well.
-During winter they hibernate so please do not feed them.
+The best time to feed your fish is when the pond water is between 50 degrees and 85 degrees Fahrenheit because outside of this range, they can’t digest very well.
+During winter, they hibernate, so please do not feed them.

 Also, get food pellets appropriate for the size of your fish.
 A better-suited size means your fish can digest more efficiently, making for healthier fish that can grow to their proper size.

-What Koi Fish Eat Naturally
+What Do Koi Fish Eat Naturally

 In the wild, koi fish eat algae, plants, insects, worms, seeds, and anything they can stir up from the pond’s bottom.
 They hunt along the pond floor and along the surface.
-If you have an ecosystem pond they can continue having their natural diet.
+If you have an ecosystem pond, they can continue having their natural diet.